Boating Georgian Bay

 The Surf Restaurant - Perkinsfield

-Little Britt Inn One of the best kept secrets on Georgian Bay is the Little Britt Inn made up of owner Jim Sorrenti and staff.
+One of the best kept secrets on Georgian Bay is The Britt Inn.
 With a view of the bay this inn features 4 cozy rooms and 2 great restaurants.
 The Lower Deck is open year round while the Upper Deck is availabe in July and August only.
-While on a kayak trip this spring I stopped in for lunch and meet Jim and had a tour of the inn for the very first time.
+While on a kayak trip this spring I stopped in for lunch and had a tour of the inn for the very first time.
 Although I was early for the Upper Deck and it notariety the Lower Deck was more than comfortable with it's marine atmosphere.
 The feature of the day was a roasted pork sandwich which in it's own right was great but the delight of the meal was the walleye chowder.
-If you get a chance to stop by the Little Britt Inn you will not be disappointed.
+If you get a chance to stop by The Britt Inn you will not be disappointed.
 1-888-383-4555

 Top of the Cove Restaurant - Honey Harbour